CTE Practice Problems for Data Engineers

 Using a CTE when a subquery is simpler

-If you only reference the result once and it is a single aggregation, a subquery in the FROM clause is fine.
+If you only reference the result once and it's a single aggregation, a subquery in the FROM clause is fine.
 CTEs add value when you reference the same intermediate result multiple times or need readability across many steps.

 Infinite recursion in recursive CTEs

 Every recursive CTE needs a termination condition.
-If your recursive member does not converge (e.g., no WHERE clause limiting depth or no rows being eliminated), the query runs forever.
+If your recursive member doesn't converge (no WHERE clause limiting depth, no rows being eliminated), the query runs forever.
 Most engines have a default recursion limit, but relying on it is not a plan.

 WITH RECURSIVE org_tree AS (